 In 1965 Enicar started using the word Star in their model types, and Star Diver models succeeded the Sherpa models, but the engraving Sherpa continued to be used on the supercompressor case backs.

 U.S. Divers was the largest and best known of the five original U.S.A.
 SCUBA/skin diving manufacturers including Heathways, Dacor, Voit and Swimaster.

-In 1967 their catalogue featured an image of the Enicar Super Dive, with aqua-lung script, but no know models of this exist.
+In 1967 their catalogue featured an image of the Enicar Super Dive, with an aqua-lung script, but no know models of this exist.

 However, a few models of an Enicar automatic aqua-lung do exist, marked either “aqua-lung 1000 ft” or “aqua-lung 1000 feet”.
 The watch appears to be a different dial version of the Sherpa Diver 600 dating to about 1967.

-It is probable that this model did not have the red rotating ring with triangular pointer.
+It is probable that this model did not have the red rotating ring with a triangular pointer.
 Model 100/216.

 Image courtesy of Ed LaRochelle